 There are also plenty of quick and easy tips you can follow to boost your communication so your relationship feels smoother and tensions are more easily diffused.
 Why not try out our quick and easy tips for effective communication between couples?

-It’s so easy to get angry at your partner for what you see as their flaws, but good communication always starts with owning your feelings.
+It’s so easy to get angry at your partner for what you see as their flaws, but one of the good communication tips is to start with owning your feelings.
 Be honest with yourself about what you feel, and why.
 Look for underlying stresses that might be making you feel more irritated than usual.
 Take responsibility for your feelings and ask what you can do to help yourself get past them, instead of putting the sole responsibility on your partner.

-You’ll be amazed how much better your communication gets if you just switch your phone off from time to time.
+You’ll be amazed how much better your relationship communicationgets if you just switch your phone off from time to time.
 Try setting aside one night or afternoon a week where you both shut your phones off, close your laptops, and just focus on being together.

 A little kindness goes a long way in a relationship.
 If things are tense, don’t fight fire with fire.
 Instead, look for opportunities to speak kindly to your partner.
-Try telling them the things you love and appreciate about them, and thanking them for the little things they do on a daily basis.
+One of the keys of effective communication between couples is telling them the things you love and appreciate about them, and thanking them for the little things they do on a daily basis.

 If you know you both need to talk, set aside a time for it.
 Pick out a time when you know you won’t be interrupted, and remember to check in with your partner about whether it’s a good time to talk.
-Give each other your undivided attention instead of cramming in important talks during dinner or while driving to the grocery store.
+Lead your way to better communication by giving each other your undivided attention.
+Avoid cramming in important talks during dinner or while driving to the grocery store.

 9. Leave the past in the past